 Remove the Toilet Tank

-Remove the Bolts
+Remove the Tank Bolts

-The mounting bolts may have a second set of nuts holding them onto the toilet tank.
-Remove them by unscrewing the nuts, if possible.
-In the case of older toilets, the insides may be so rusted that the only way to remove the bolts is to cut them off; you can accomplish this with a hacksaw or mini hacksaw.
+The tank bolts may have a second set of nuts holding them onto the toilet tank.
+Remove these, if possible.
+In the case of older toilets, the insides may be so rusted that the only way to remove the nuts and bolts is to cut them off; you can accomplish this with a hacksaw or mini hacksaw.

 Remove the Old Flush Valve

 Once the tank bolts are out of the way and the tank is on a steady work surface, remove the large foam gasket covering the plastic mounting nut on the tailpiece of the flush valve.

 Use channel-lock pliers to unscrew the mounting nut.
 With the nut removed, pull the flush valve out of the tank.

 Clean up the toilet tank before installing the new hardware.

 An adjustable flush valve is a good option, because it can be set to whatever height is necessary.
 However, most universal flush valves will work with most toilets.